About Doug Wojcik

 earned their fourth-straight West Coast Conference regular-season and

-th consecutive appearance in the NCAA
+tournament titles, their 18th consecutive appearance in the NCAA

 Tournament, and a second-straight Sweet 16 berth with a 28-8 overall

-Wojcik also spent two seasons as the head coach at the College of Charleston (2012-14), where he led his team to a 38‐29 overall mark.
+Wojcik also spent two seasons as the Head Coach at the College of Charleston (2012-14), where he led his team to a 38‐29 overall mark.
 In his first season at Charleston in 2012‐13, the team posted a 24‐11 record, including a 14‐4 regular-season conference record and an appearance in the Southern Conference championship game.
 They also defeated No. 21‐ranked Baylor on the road, recorded an impressive 11 road wins (which tied for the second‐most in Division I), and earned a postseason berth to the College Basketball Invitational.

 In year two, Wojcik transitioned his second Division I program into a higher‐ranked conference.
 In its inaugural year in the Colonial Athletic Association, College of Charleston led the league in scoring defense (62.7 ppg) and rebounding margin (+5.5), which ranked 27th and 20th nationally.